AlexanderPruss/JestPropertiesBug/README.md

-A simple project to demonstrate a bug with the autoconfigured JestProperties.
+A simple project to demonstrate a bug with `@ConfigurationProperties` classes that have default list property values.

-Trying to start the spring application will result in a crash, because Spring attempts to set() the configured URI into the unmodifiable URI list in JestProperties.

-    @ConfigurationProperties("spring.elasticsearch.jest")
-    public class JestProperties {

-	/**
-	 * Comma-separated list of the Elasticsearch instances to use.
-	 */
-	private List<String> uris = Collections.singletonList("http://localhost:9200");
+Although a list of length one is configured in application.yml, the resulting list in `DefaultListProperties` still has two elements.